Homemade Gifts for Kids

 This is a cute playset to make that will help teach your little ones life skills.
 The Laundry Basket Kit is such a unique gift and I bet your little ones will have fun with it!

-Do you have a child that loves to write letters or you want to encourage them to do so?
+Do you have a child who loves to write letters, or do you want to encourage them to do so?
 I’m so in love with this Letter Writing Kit!
 I would have loved that as a gift when I was growing up to send off my letters to my pen pals. 🙂

 I love this little Felt Dress Up Book!
 My boys would have fun with this quiet toy during our quiet time in the afternoons or maybe at church.